jtostlebe/nevergiveup/content/_index.md

 #      items:
 #        - name: "Hugo Smith"
 #          role: "Marketing Executive at X"
-#          # Upload image to `assets/media/` and reference the filename here
 #          image: "testimonial-1.jpg"
 #          text: "Awesome, so easy to use and saved me so much work with the swappable pre-designed sections!"
 #    design:
 #      spacing:
-#        # Reduce bottom spacing so the testimonial appears vertically centered between sections
 #        padding: ["6rem", 0, 0, 0]

 ---